Purple Heart, Etc., Etc…

 The leaves turn a nice dark purple color in more light.
 They are members of the spiderwort genus and have typical pink three-petaled spiderwort-type flowers.

-I forgot to bring any of the Purple Heart with me when I moved from the masion back to the family farm in mid-Missouri in 2013.
+I forgot to bring any of the Purple Heart with me when I moved from the mansion back to the family farm in mid-Missouri in 2013.
 I did bring a similar plant given to me by a good friend and fellow plant collector, Walley Morse, from Greenville.
 It had similar leaves but they were hairy, although not as much as the Tradescantia sillamontana.
-I have yet to find the species name so if anyone has any ideas, I would love to know. 🙂 I have posted this photo on several forums and seen others do the same.
-Still, no results… Maybe it is a hybrid between Tradescantia pallida and Tradescantia sillamontana.
+I gave this plant up in 2014 but found another in 2018 at Wildwood Greenhouse.
+Then I found out the name was Tradescantia pallida ‘Pale Puma’.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.